An Open Letter To Future First Lady Melania Trump, From A Grassroots Progressive [Opinion]

 Dear Melania,

-You don’t know me, but I’ve had a chance to get to know you; through research and observation.
+You don’t know me, but I’ve had a chance to get to know you through research and observation.
 As an American who believes in grassroots progressive ideals who feels utterly betrayed by outgoing President Barack Obama, I’d like to impart a bit of advice.
 I’m sure you’re getting loads of it from your experts, but maybe not so much from average, everyday Americans.
-This is where I may help because, unlike some of my peers, I desperately want you to succeed in your position as First Lady.
+This is where I may help because, unlike some of my peers, I desperately want you to succeed in your position as first lady.

-Your husband has gotten the lion’s share of the attention as President-elect, but not much attention has turned to you, Melania.
+Your husband has gotten the lion’s share of the attention as president-elect, but not much attention has turned to you, Melania.
 I wanted to remedy that, so I asked my friends and followers to discuss issues they’d like to see you tackle.
 The responses I got were mostly positive and constructive, with few hostile or dismissive comments.
-Here’s the list of issues we feel you are uniquely qualified to advocate as First Lady.
-And if you tackle just a fraction of these, your impact could be more powerful than many First Ladies who came before you.
+Here’s the list of issues we feel you are uniquely qualified to advocate as first lady.
+And if you tackle just a fraction of these, your impact could be more powerful than many first ladies who came before you.

 Your chosen issue of online bullying is a good cause, yet your husband is a habitual online bully himself.
 Melania, I beseech you, put your money where your mouth is and rein in The Donald’s mean Twitter habit, for all our sakes.
-The President must set a positive example, a dignified example, for all Americans, and the world, but the image he’s conveying is one of a mean, low-brow bully.
+The president must set a positive example, a dignified example, for all Americans, and the world, but the image he’s conveying is one of a mean, low-brow bully.
 As first lady, you can be a strong influence on your husband’s online behavior.

 We would love to see you work with children with disabilities and children who are at risk of suicide.
 This could mesh well with your online anti-bullying advocacy you’ve already chosen.
 Often LGBT youth are bullied online, putting them at increased risk of suicide.
 Already, LGBT youth have a greater risk of suicide, and it is the number two cause of death in young people aged 10 to 24, according to the Trevor Project.